Workflows

 Search for the specific workflow.

+in the far right corner for that specific workflow.
 This will take you to a new page that will show all the results of that workflow.

 From the workflows page, you can view triggers associated with each workflow, without leaving that page.
 Hover over the workflow's triggers count in the Attributes column to see a list of every trigger linked to your workflow, and toggle each on or off to suit your needs.